 Jocelyn has three years of clinical and case management experience with the substance abuse population and over fourteen years of working in residential settings with three of those years being in a residential management position.

-Jocelyn has been in recovery from drugs and alcohol for over seven years and understands first-hand the challenges associated with the disease of addiction.
+Jocelyn has been in recovery from drugs and alcohol for over eleven years and understands first-hand the challenges associated with the disease of addiction.
 With having achieved many years of abstinence and recovery from drugs and alcohol she gives many addicts hope, that they too can recover and live a healthy lifestyle.

 Jocelyn serves on three different committee’s in the fight to combat the opioid epidemic and has recently been recognized for her contributions to the civic life and prosperity of the Commonwealth of Massachusetts.
 “It wouldn’t feel right to sit back and not do anything about the crisis we’re in.”